dennybaa/chef-ssh-util/README.md

 Arguments:
  * **options** is a hash or an array of options to be added or removed from the configuration file.
 Use hash or array for `:append`, `:remove` actions respectively.
- * **hosts** is a hash of host specific options or an array of hosts to be added or removed from the configuration file.
+ * **hosts** is a hash of host specific options to be added to or an array of hosts to be removed from the configuration file.
 Use hash or array for `:append`, `:remove` actions respectively.
  * **action** can be `:append` or `:remove`.
 Default is `:append`.
  * **name** - the definition name corresponds to the user which configuration file is processed.
 If nothing is given the system-wide configuration file is processed.

-**ssh_config** is a definition and it's implemented to create only the single configuration file.
-However it can be invoked many times from different cookbooks the attributes will be properly merged or cleaned and the single copy of template will be altered.
+**ssh_config** is a definition and it's implemented to create only a single configuration file.
+However it can be invoked many times from different cookbooks, the attributes will be properly merged or cleaned and the single copy of template will be altered.

 ### ssh-util::default